A brief overview of the Mahabharata

 The Pandavas

 Yudhisthira's father was Yama; Bhima's father was Vayu, Arjuna's father was Indra.
 Then it was Madri who gave birth to two other sons - the twins, whose fathers were Ashwins (divine twins).
 Madri's sons are Nakula and Sahadeva.
-These all are the five Panadavas.
+These all are the five Pandavas.

 The Kauravas

 Pandu and Dhritarashtra are stepbrothers and their descendants - the Pandavas and Kauravas, later fight for the throne of Hastinapura.
 Dhritarashtra had a son - Duryodhana, who was very evil.
-Although the Mahabharata writes that Dhritarashtra had one hundred sons, when the story unfolds in reference to the Kauravas, the epic pays most attention predominantly to Duryodhana, Karna, Gandhari (Dhritarashtra's wife), Shakuni (Gandhari's brother) and few other persons on the Kaurava's part.
+Although the Mahabharata says that Dhritarashtra had one hundred sons, when the story unfolds in reference to the Kauravas, the epic pays most attention predominantly to Duryodhana, Karna, Gandhari (Dhritarashtra's wife), Shakuni (Gandhari's brother) and a few other persons on the Kaurava's part.

 The Kauravas also have support

-teacher of martial arts), Kripa (chief
+superb teacher of martial arts), Kripa (a

-priest of the kingdom), Ashwattama (Drona's
+chief priest of the kingdom), Ashwattama (Drona's

-son), Bhishma, Vidura (the third
+son), Bhishma, and Vidura (the

-minister in the Dhritarashtra's kingdom).
+the chief minister in the Dhritarashtra's kingdom).

 Conflicts between the Pandavas and Kauravas

-Rules to becoming a successor of the
+of which a successor of the throne was appointed

-Satyavati had decided that Hastinapura's crown
+- first-born son).
+When Satyavati had decided that the

-would glow on Vyasa's offshoots, her
+Hastinapura's crown would glow on the

 was older than Duryodhana and